dib-lab/2021-paper-ibd/manuscript.md

 In these cases we included the first sample in the time series so organized interventions would not skew our results.
 In addition, many of the nonIBD samples, particularly those from the iHMP, profiled sick individuals that were not diagnosed with IBD, meaning some of these samples are not healthy controls.

-![
-**Overview of the metagenome analysis technique used in this paper.** Steps that are outlined in grey were developed in this paper. **Step 1:** Using quality controlled sequencing reads from many metagenomes, we decomposed reads into k-mers and subsample these k-mers using FracMinHash, thereby selecting k-mers that evenly represent the sequence diversity within a sample.
-We then identified interesting k-mers using random forests, and associate these k-mers with genomes in reference databases. **Step 2:** For each metagenome, we constructed a compact de Bruijn assembly graph that contains all k-mers from a metagenome.
-We used dominating sets to carve the graph into pieces.
-We queried this graph with genomes associated with interesting k-mers identified in Step 1, recovering sequence diversity nearby in the assembly graph.
-We refer to these sequences as genome query neighborhoods.
-Step 2 is the workflow published in [@doi:10.1186/s13059-020-02066-4]. **Step 3:** We combined genome query neighborhoods for a single genome from all metagenomes.
-We constructed a compact de Bruijn assembly graph from these sequences, and used a dominating set with a large radius to carve the graph into large pieces.
-Here, we diagram construction of R=2 dominating set pieces, but in practice we used R=10.
-We estimated the abundance of k-mers in each metagenome for each dominating set piece, and used these abundances to perform differential abundance analysis.
-](images/ibd_overview_steps.svg "Pipeline overview"){#fig:overview}

 | Cohort      |   Name        | Country      |Total   |CD      |UC      |nonIBD  | Reference |
 |:------------|:-------------:|:------------:|:------:|:------:|:------:|:------:|:----------|